linces/linces/README.md

+**- 🔭** Today, i’m currently working on the development and maintenance of software for:

+*Public Accounting System
+*Sanitation Management
+*Municipal Taxes
+*Public Healtcare System
+*Human Resource Management System
+*Public Governance System

-**- 🔭** I’m currently working on the development and maintenance of software for Public Accounting, Sanitation Management, Municipal Taxes with Delphi, Firebird and many others technologies in daily work.
+And a dozen of projects, most them with Delphi, Firebird and many others technologies in daily work.
 Some personal projects with Dart/Flutter, and some freelancer jobs in ReactJS and React Native both with firebase.

 It's been 26 years of passion for software development, today more than ever.